Sensor (manga)

 Sensor (センサー, Sensā), also known as Travelogue of the Succubus (夢魔の紀行, Muma no Kikō), is a Japanese manga series written and illustrated by Junji Ito.
 It was serialized in Nemuki+ from August 2018 to August 2019 and published in a single volume in November 2019.

 While thinking of ideas for the book, Ito eventually settled on making a more character-driven narrative, since he had not tried doing one much before.
 While working on the book, Ito did not know how the story would end, instead opting to piece together the story while following the characters.

 Upon its international releases, the book has been successful, both critically and commercially.
 Many critics offered praise for the artwork and the story, often comparing it to works of H. P. Lovecraft.
 On the commercial end, the book has ranked well in multiple best seller lists and was nominated for an award at the Angoulême International Comics Festival.

 Synopsis

-A woman walks alone at the foot of Mount Sengoku.
-A man appears, saying he’s been waiting for her, and invites her to a nearby village.
-Surprisingly, the village is covered in hair-like volcanic glass fibers, and all of it shines a bright gold.
-At night, when the villagers perform their custom of gazing up at the starry sky, countless unidentified flying objects come raining down on them—the opening act for the terror is about to occur.
+Kyoko Byakuya encounters a man who claims to have awaited her arrival during a hiking trip on the Sengoku Mountain and extends an invitation to visit a nearby village.
+To her astonishment, the Kiyokami Village is enveloped in hair-like volcanic glass fibers that radiate a striking golden hue, which turns out to be the physical manifestation of their god, "Lord Amagami."

+As night falls, Kyoko, along with the villagers, participate in a tradition of gazing at the starry sky, during which they witness the descent of numerous unidentified flying objects, and the angel hair begins to rain down.
+This mesmerizing event is abruptly interrupted by a mysterious dark cloud and cosmic entity that emerged from the eruption of a nearby volcano.

+60 years later, an investigation reporter, Wataru Tsuchiyado, takes a trip to the Sengoku Mountain to uncover the fate of Kyoko, who survived the volcanic eruption but mysteriously vanished shortly thereafter.
+However, his investigation takes a dark turn when he and Kyoko are captured by "Indigo Shadow," a cult that unravels the mysteries of the universe, who intend to sacrifice her as part of a ritual aimed at ushering darkness across the prefecture.